AdlSec24KRBTGTRef/AdlSec24KRBTGTRef.github.io/index.md

 - Once reset
    - Domain and Enterprise admins
    - Exchange/SharePoint admins
-   - Service Accounts ( Has this been documented?)
+   - Service Accounts ( Has the process fkr inoutting the new password into the affected application been documented?)
    - Domain Users

 ## References